tbox98/FreeGrad/CONTRIBUTING.md

     ```bash
     # Recommended: use conda or venv
-    # Replace with desired python version
+    # Replace with the desired python version
     conda create -n freegrad python=3.10
     conda activate freegrad
     ```